mrtztg/k8s-notes/README.md

 # Helm
 - Kubernetes by itself doesn't care what each resource belogs to, means k8s doesn't know this PVC belogs to that application, etc.
 - HELM is a **package manager** that is aware of belongings.
 It knows what package each resource belongs to (like this DB Volume belogs to our Website-Wordpress package).
 Using HELM, we use a single command to setup our entire app even if it needs hundreds of objects.
 We can also define some variables/values in setup time (like db_url of a Pod, email password of a Email application, size of a PersistentVolume, etc)
-  - `helm install wordpress`: To install our app using a configuration file.
-  - `helm upgrade wordress`: To upgrade our app.
-Helm will know which objects need to be changed.
-  - `helm rollback wordpress`: Because HELM keeps track of all changes, we can rollback using
-  - `helm uninstall wordpress`: To remove all objects of the app.

   - `helm --help`: To get all information about helm command, even the environment variables like `$HELM_DEBUG`, so on.
   - helm
 - Helm version 3 has some big advantages over version 2: